sferencik/SinCity/README.md

 To enable the plugin for a build configuration, add it as a Build feature.

-The build-feature dialog lets you specify the following settings:

-#### Tagging: tell SinCity and non-SinCity builds apart
+### Tagging: tell SinCity and non-SinCity builds apart

 You can tag all the builds triggered by SinCity (the culprit-finding ones) as well as all the builds *not* triggered by SinCity.
-Specify the tag names you want to use.
-If empty, no tagging is done.
+Specify the tag names you want to use in the build-feature dialog (if you leave the text fields empty, no tagging is done).

 One of the tags is useful if you want to show only the SinCity builds; the other if you want to *hide* them from the view.

-#### Triggering: what counts as failure worth hunting down
+### Triggering: what counts as failure worth hunting down

 The plugin inspects a failing build for two kinds of failures:
-1. high-level build problems (e.g. Powershell runner 2 returned a non-zero exit code, Command-line runner 1 timed out, There are failing tests)
+1. high-level build problems (e.g. Powershell runner #2 returned a non-zero exit code, Command-line runner #1 timed out, There are failing tests)
 2. individual test failures (e.g. *MySuite: my.test.package.MyClass.myTest* failed)